zeee1only/fpdf2/docs/TextRegion.md

 * `image` (str or PIL.Image.Image or io.BytesIO, optional) - An image to add to the region.
 This is a convenience parameter for cases when no further text or images need to be added to the paragraph.
 If both `text` and `image` arguments are present, the text will be inserted first.
 (Default: None)
 * `image_fill_width` (bool, optional) - Indicates whether to increase the size of the image to fill the width of the column.
 Larger images will always be reduced to column width.
 (Default: False)

-All of those values can be overriden for each individual paragraph.
+All of those values can be overridden for each individual paragraph.

 ### Common Methods ###